 Extras: Crushed peanuts and desiccated coconut to add a crunch and flavour to the curry.

-Fry mustard, cumin, red chillies, curry leaves and asafoetida.
+Once the oil is hot, fry mustard, cumin, red chillies, curry leaves and asafoetida.

 Cook tomato puree with dry spices and salt.